 I have no private life, everything in my life revolves around this store!
 It’s my millstone round my neck!
 How often I dream of leaving it all and living a different life.
 But in the end I stay here, vegetating, while all around me I hear customers in ecstasy over THE dress they absolutely must have to make their vacation perfect!
 Telling anyone who will listen to them that this year they are going to Bora Bora, Saint-Domingue or Tahiti...
 Places of which I know nothing.

 Even that, I can cope with.
-The hardest thing is my solitude, being forced to smile, to always be dressed up to the nines, when deep down, I am nothing but a flood of tears, a prisoner of the image I convey.
+The hardest thing is my solitude, being forced to smile and be dressed to the nine, while down, I feel a flood of tears seconds away from flowing.
+I am a prisoner of the image I convey.

 And that woman coming towards me, accompanied by her child...
 If only I had a little being whose hand I could hold...